 For medical questions, we encourage you to review our information with your doctor.

-Radiation Therapy for Merkel Cell Carcinoma
+Radiation Therapy for Merkel Cell Carcinoma (MCC)

 When is radiation therapy used for Merkel cell cancer (MCC)?

 - To treat the area of the main (primary) skin tumor after surgery to try to kill any cancer cells that might have been left behind.
 (You may hear this called adjuvant radiation.)
-This is especially important if there’s a high chance that the cancer will come back (such as if the main tumor was large, or if the doctor isn't sure it was all taken out).
+This is especially important if there’s a high chance that the cancer will come back (such as if the main tumor was large, or if the doctor isn't sure it all was taken out).

 - To treat the main tumor if surgery isn't an option, such as if a person isn’t healthy enough for surgery or the tumor is in a place where not all of it can be removed.